-If you have a new issue then create a new task in Redbooth and add a comment to it.
+If you have a new issue then create a new card in Trello and add a comment to it.
 You can notify users on the project with the @ symbol and then typing their name.
 It should show you the users that are available.

-Don’t add 9 questions about 5 things to a single task.
+Don’t add 9 questions about 5 things to a single card.
 That’s simply a recipe for missing things and getting confused.

-Each new question gets it’s own task so that we can keep each one bite sized and on topic.
+Each new question gets it’s own card so that we can keep each one bite sized and on topic.

-If a task is ‘resolved’ but you still have an issue with it, then mark it as ‘unresolved’ and then comment on it making sure that the proper people are notified.
+If a card is ‘resolved’ but you still have an issue with it, then mark it as ‘unresolved’ and then comment on it making sure that the proper people are notified.